Universal-Connect-Project/ucw-app/README.md

 ### API Documentation

-The API documentation for this service lives in [./openApiDocumentation.json](./openApiDocumentation.json) and uses the (OpenAPI spec)[https://swagger.io/specification/].
+The API documentation for this service lives in [./openApiDocumentation.json](./openApiDocumentation.json) and uses the [OpenAPI spec](https://swagger.io/specification/).
 You can open it in your preferred tool.
 You may copy the file into [swagger editor](https://editor.swagger.io/) and edit the local file with updates when complete.

 ## Getting Started